This Week in Sarasota: Thursday, Jan. 2 | Arts and Entertainment | Your Observer

 Call 366-1552.

-Whitney James will kick off the new Monday Night Jazz Series for the Sarasota Jazz Club, joined by La Lucha, featuring Alejandro Arenas on bass, John O’Leary on piano and Mark Feinman on drums.
+Whitney James will kick off the new Monday Night Jazz Series for the Sarasota Jazz Club with La Lucha, featuring Alejandro Arenas on bass, John O’Leary on piano and Mark Feinman on drums.

 TUESDAY